megamattzilla/f5_terraform/Dockerfile/README.md

 This container could be run with `docker run -d -p 9001:9001 --name=nginx-node1 --restart unless-stopped nginx-node1`

-### These container could optionally be uploaded to Docker Hub using a free Docker account.
+### These containers could optionally be uploaded to Docker Hub using a free Docker account.